ejb1123/fxs_web/docs/slate/source/includes/players.md

 ## Get All Players

 To retrieve a list of all the current players on the server send a **GET** request to `/fsdata/players/`
+The response will be a JSON object contain the following attributes:

-Parameter | Description
+Name | Description
 ----------|-----------
-coords  | This will return the screen coordniates . identifiers  | This will return the ip and steam id. name  | This will return the gamertag.
+adress  | This is the players IP adress . coords  | This will return the players position. identifiers  | This will return the ip and steam id. lastseen  | This will return the time that we have seen the player on the server in milliseconds name  | This will return the players gamertag. netbase |
+netid | this will return the network id for the player tcpendpoint |

 ```shell
 curl --request GET \